HoGentTIN/infra-slides/04-monitoring.md

 - System and application logs
 - Often best way to determine what went wrong and to find how to fix it
 - Application logs only work if devs have the app generate logs!
-- Has its own set of specialised tooling (e.g. ELK stack, Splunk, ...)
+- Has its own set of specialised tooling (e.g. ELK stack, Splunk, Grafana Loki, ...)

 ---